Scott Planning Services

 Sourcing an Architect and Additional Consultants

 In some cases, clients may have already appointed an architect for a project.
 If not, I can assist with sourcing a quotation for the floor plans and elevations required.
 Certain planning applications may require additional reports, for instance from a Structural Engineer, Ecologist or Arboriculturalist.
 Other projects may require a Coal Mining Risk Assessment or Flood Risk Assessment.
-I assist my clients by sourcing quotations for the required reports.
+I can assist my clients by sourcing quotations for the required reports.

 Do You Really Need A Planning Consultant?